 An independent valuation of the Department's heritage assets, infrastructure and road infrastructure and earthworks was performed by the Valuer-General Victoria.
 The valuation was performed based on the current replacement cost of the assets.
-The effective date of the valuation is 30 June 20X1.
+The effective date of the valuation was 30 June 20X0.
 [AASB 116.77(a), (b), AASB 116 Aus77.1]

-For a more detailed analysis of the sensitivity of significant unobservable inputs used in valuation, please refer to table Description of significant unobservable inputs to Level 3 valuation on page 222224.
+For a more detailed analysis of the sensitivity of significant unobservable inputs used in valuation, please refer to table Description of significant unobservable inputs to Level 3 valuation on page 147.